-Heavy legs can be caused by a wide-range of features which could vary from, for instance after a workout, where legs naturally feel weighed down, stiff and tired or in more serious cases it may be a sign of a condition affecting the veins.
+Heavy legs can be caused by a wide-range of features which could vary from, for instance after a workout, where legs naturally feel weighed down, stiff and tired.
 If you have any concerns, you should contact a healthcare professional.

 Are there any genetic or lifestyle factors that play a part in this condition?

-In addition to the circumstances mentioned above, those at most risk include:
+In addition to the circumstances mentioned above, other people who may suffer could be: